We Analyzed the Future Direction of QUALCOMM Incorporated (QCOM), Here is What We Found

 Analysts’ Opinion of QCOM

-Raymond James, on the other hand, stated in their research note that they expect to see QCOM reach a price target of $190, previously predicting the price at $150.
-The rating they have provided for QCOM stocks is “Strong Buy” according to the report published on January 19th, 2021.
+Many brokerage firms have already submitted their reports for QCOM stocks, with Piper Sandler repeating the rating for QCOM by listing it as a “Overweight.”
+The predicted price for QCOM in the upcoming period, according to Piper Sandler is $160 based on the research report published on March 04th of the current year 2021.

-Robert W. Baird gave a rating of “Outperform” to QCOM, setting the target price at $200 in the report published on December 23rd of the previous year.
+Raymond James gave a rating of “Strong Buy” to QCOM, setting the target price at $190 in the report published on January 19th of the current year.

 Insider Trading